alisaifee/confligt/README.md

 Confligt finds conflicting branches in git repositories.

-Without any arguments or flags, confligt will inspect all local branches in the current working directory - that have commits since 7 days ago - against each other and other remote branches (from the default origin) to find conflicting pairs.
+Without any arguments or flags, confligt will inspect all local & remote branches in the current working directory - that have commits since 7 days ago - against each other and other remote branches (from the default origin) to find conflicting pairs.